prometheus/prometheus/docs/configuration/configuration.md

 # remote write configs.
 [ name: <string> ]

+# Enables sending of exemplars over remote write.
+Note that exemplar storage itself must be enabled for exemplars to be scraped in the first place.
+[ send_exemplars: <boolean> | default = false ]

 # Sets the `Authorization` header on every remote write request with the
 # configured username and password.
 # password and password_file are mutually exclusive.